Discover the advantages of breastfeeding for baby and for you

 Aug 31, 2023 | Motherhood, Postpartum | 0 comments

-Breastfeeding, although physically exhausting, offers many advantages for you and for your baby now and in the future.
-You have probably heard of some of the developmental advantages breastmilk can offer your baby, but did you know that it can also improve your sleep and reduce your risk of certain diseases in the future?
+Breastfeeding, although physically exhausting, offers many advantages for you and for your baby.
+Both when you are actively breastfeeding and in the future.
+You have probably heard of some of the developmental advantages that breastfeeding and breastmilk can offer your baby, but did you know that it can also improve your sleep and reduce your risk of certain diseases in the future?

 Breastfeeding advantages for you